lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     ~~~
     R_LIBS_USER = '/usr/local/share/public/R_library'
     ~~~
+    In a more advanced scenario, where you need to store for example more than one version of a package, you can also think about describing multiple directories as *R* libraries, even define a dedicated library for every app or particular use.
+In that case, though, you're probably better off using a package built for that very purpose: [*packrat*](http://rstudio.github.io/packrat/)
   - if you try to install lots of packages in the same session, you'll probably get the following message:
     ~~~
     maximal number of DLLs reached...